chuajiesheng/reloop/Docs/source/quick_reference.rst

 Predicates
 ...........
-Predicates representate relational data inside our model definitions.
+Predicates represent relational data inside our model definitions.
 If your data contains e.g. a relation ``R(String, String, Integer)``, it is possible to define a predicate inside RLP that maps to this specific relation.
 RLP distinguishes between two types of predicates:

 1. **BooleanPredicates**
    can be used to determine if a tuple is part of the relation.
 It will return True or False
 2. **NumericPredicates**
    can be used to get numerical data from a LogKb for using it in mathematical expressions.
-It could also be interpreted as a function.
+It can also be interpreted as a function.

 SubSymbols
 ............

 SubSymbols in RLP are placeholders in expressions.
-They behave similar as `Sympys Symbols <http://docs.sympy.org/latest/modules/core.html#id17>`_, since SubSymbol subclasses Symbol.
+They behave similarly to `Sympys Symbols <http://docs.sympy.org/latest/modules/core.html#id17>`_, since SubSymbol subclasses Symbol.
 They can only be used inside a `Forall` or `RlpSum` statement, because the Grounder will try to substitute those SubSymbols with answers from the LogKB.

 Queries